maarten-pennings/howto/c64functions/readme.md

 - **Self**
   The body of a function can not include itself.
-  Since every operand is always evaluated, this would lead to infinite recursion and thus memory overflow.
+  Since every operand is always evaluated in BASIC, this would lead to infinite recursion and thus memory overflow.
   ```BAS
   100 DEF FN FAC(N)=N*FNFAC(N-1)